WC 2026

 June 11

 Opening ceremony and first match.
-Mexico City's Estadio Azteca hosts the opener.
+The Estadio Azteca in Mexico City opens the tournament.

 Group Stage

-48 teams across 12 groups.
+48 teams in 12 groups.
 Three weeks of multiple daily matches.
-Peak viewing traffic.
+Peak viewing window.

 July 19